NiuTrans/Vision-LLM-Alignment/README.md

 </details>

 ## Benchmark
 During the development of this system, we conducted a series of benchmark tests to evaluate and validate the system's performance.
-Specifically, we selected RLAIF-V as the preferred dataset and LLaVA-Instruct-150K as the input instruction for the RLHF training session.
+Specifically, we selected RLAIF-V as the preference dataset and LLaVA-Instruct-150K as the input instruction for the RLHF training session.
 In the model evaluation phase, we utilized several standard benchmarks, including MMHalBench, Object HalBench, AMBER, LLaVA-Benchmark, and MMinstruct, to conduct a more comprehensive assessment of the differences in trustworthiness and helpfulness of the vision-based LLM before and after alignment.

 For training the reward model, we used the LLaVA-1.5-7B model.
 We performed Best-of-n sampling and RLHF (Reinforcement Learning from Human Feedback) alignment training on two models: LLaVA-1.5-7B and LLaVA-1.5-13B, respectively.
 The benchmarking results of the system are detailed in the figure below.